Munakash-Michael/Fitness_Journal_App/README.md

-Fitness Journal (Python - Flask - PostgreSQL - Psycopg2)
+Fitness Journal (Python - HTML - Flask - PostgreSQL - Psycopg2)
 Journal to keep track of the user’s fitness journey.
 The user will input a weight goal and date they want to achieve that goal.
 They have the ability to keep up with their progress by inputting their weight on certain days.